javascript-studio/studio-json-request/README.md

-# JavaScript Studio JSON Request
+# HTTP(S) JSON Request Wrapper for Node

-A tiny Node HTTP and HTTPS request wrapper, for JSON requests and responses, with timeout support and status code validation.
+A tiny Node HTTP(S) request wrapper, for JSON requests and responses, with timeout support and status code validation.

 ## Usage